 In this blog, we will explore the integration between Jira Software and Bitbucket, and we will highlight how you can make the most of the features available when you have these applications working together.
 If you are new to the Atlassian ecosystem, here we have a brief description on Bitbucket and Jira:

 Bitbucket was acquired by Atlassian in 2010 and never stopped growing.
 It’s designed to offer rich management features to control your git repositories.
-It is available on Cloud (Hosted by Atlassian) or Self-Hosted (Server and Data Center versions).
+It is available on Cloud (Hosted by Atlassian) or Self-Hosted (Data Center version).
 You can track and manage the changes on your git commits as any other GIT tool would do, however, with Bitbucket you can do a lot more!
 This is where you can organize the repositories in projects, set permissions to tell colleagues who will do what, collaborate with your team, and so on.
 We will see some of these features in this Article.
 Nonetheless, it is an amazing tool, heavily supported, and has extensive documentation for you to get started.